 Researchers are continually improving bone marrow and peripheral blood stem cell transplant methods, as well as trying to determine how helpful this type of treatment can be for people with WM.

 Doctors know it is possible for people with cancer to develop immune responses to their cancer.
 In rare instances, people’s immune systems have rejected their cancers, and they have been cured.
-Scientists are now studying ways of boosting this immune reaction by the use of vaccines.
+Scientists are now studying ways to boost this immune reaction by using vaccines.

-Unlike vaccines used to prevent infections, the purpose of these vaccines is to create an immune reaction against the lymphoma cells in patients who have very early disease or whose disease is in remission but could come back or relapse.
-This is a major area of research in lymphoma treatment, but it is still being tested in clinical trials.
-You may want to consider enrolling in one of these studies.
+Unlike vaccines used to prevent infections, these vaccines create an immune reaction against the lymphoma cells in patients who have very early disease or whose disease is in remission but could come back or relapse.
+This is a major area of research in treating lymphomas (including WM), but it is still being tested in clinical trials.
+You might want to consider enrolling in one of these studies.